 Welcome to the Patient Information section of IAC MRI online.
-The IAC provides the following information as a service to the general public.
-This section is designed to help prospective patients stay educated and informed about MRI studies and the importance of accredited facilities.
+The IAC provides the following information about MRI facilities as a service to the general public.
+This section is designed to help prospective patients stay educated and informed about MRI testing and the importance of accredited facilities.

 What is a Magnetic Resonance Imaging (MRI) examination?